 - 2.6.2 The Link central forecast reflects a view that the Monetary Policy Committee (MPC) will be keen to demonstrate its anti-inflation credentials by delivering a succession of rate increases.
-This has happened throughout 2022, but the new Government's policy of emphasising fiscal rectitude will probably mean Bank Rate does not now need to increase to further than 4.5%. - 2.6.3 Further into future years, Link anticipates the Bank of England will be keen to loosen monetary policy when the worst of the inflationary pressures have lessened but that timing will be one of fine judgment: cut too soon, and inflationary pressures may well build up further; cut too late and any downturn or recession may be prolonged. - 2.6.4 The Consumer Price Index (CPI) measure of inflation will peak at close to 11% in Quarter 4 2022.
+This happened throughout 2022, but the Government's policy of emphasising fiscal rectitude will probably mean Bank Rate does not now need to increase to further than 4.5%.
+Members will note that at the MPC meeting on 2 February 2023, the Bank Rate was increased by 0.5% from 3.5% to 4%. - 2.6.3 Further into future years, Link anticipates the Bank of England will be keen to loosen monetary policy when the worst of the inflationary pressures have lessened but that timing will be one of fine judgment: cut too soon, and inflationary pressures may well build up further; cut too late and any downturn or recession may be prolonged. - 2.6.4 The Consumer Price Index (CPI) measure of inflation peaked at close to 11% in Quarter 4 2022.
 Despite the cost-of-living squeeze that is still taking shape, the Bank will want to see evidence that wages are not spiralling upwards in what is evidently a very tight labour market.
 Wage increases, excluding bonuses, are currently running at 5.7%. - 2.6.5 Regarding the plan to sell £10bn of gilts back into the market each quarter (Quantitative Tightening), this has started but will focus on the short to medium end of the curve for the present.
 This approach will prevent any further disruption to the longer end of the curve following on from the short-lived effects of the Truss/Kwarteng unfunded dash for growth policy. - 2.6.6 In the upcoming months, the Link forecasts will be guided not only by economic data releases and clarifications from the MPC over its monetary policies and the Government over its fiscal policies, but the on-going conflict between Russia and Ukraine.
 (More recently, the heightened tensions between China/Taiwan/US also have the potential to have a wider and negative economic impact.) - 2.6.7 On the positive side, consumers are still estimated to have over £160bn of excess savings left over from the pandemic so that will cushion some of the impact of the above challenges.
 However, most of those are held by more affluent people whereas lower income families already spend nearly all their income on essentials such as food, energy and rent/mortgage payments.